Post Masters Placement Scheme (PMP)

 We recognise the need for highly trained mathematicians who relish engaging with other sciences and technology.
 Responding to this need, the Cambridge mathematics departments have developed a full training programme relating mathematics and challenges of science and engineering.
-As a centrepiece in this programme, the Post Masters Consultancies scheme provides opportunities for Master's students to get experience outside their field in the summer following their Master's studies.
-These Post Masters Consultancies are short term consultancies not intended as a lead in to permanent employment.
-Those returning to academia have a particularly important role to play in disseminating the ethos that all of mathematics can benefit from direct interaction with fields beyond mathematics: such interaction is an integral part of the job.
+As a centrepiece in this programme, the Post Masters Placement scheme provides opportunities for Master's students to get experience outside their field in the summer following their Master's studies.

 - Artavanis - Interactions between the ciradian clock and temperature responses in Arbidopsis thaliana